Bloom-host/BloomDocs/docs/running_a_server/jars.md

 >
 > #### • [Tuinity](https://github.com/Spottedleaf/Tuinity)
->Tunity is a high performance fork of paper (and as such also includes all of the improvements paper adds) that brings more experimental changes for servers to play around with.
-It is known to increase TPS, allowing a smoother experience, especially on bigger servers.
+>Tuinity is a high performance fork of paper (and as such also includes all of the improvements paper adds) that brings more performance changes for servers to play around with.
+It can greatly increase TPS, allowing a smoother experience, especially on bigger servers.
 >

 >